danimesq/danimesq/README.md

 ----

 1. I give new life to old, once abandoned software/tools;
-2. I give life to brand new, unthought software/tools that gives new life.
+2. I give birth to brand new, unthought software/tools that gives new life.

 ----